xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SAVE.AS**?(document\_text, type\_num, prot\_pwd, backup,
 write\_res\_pwd, read\_only\_rec)

-Document\_text    specifies the name of a workbook to save, such as SALES.XLS (in Microsoft Excel for Windows) or SALES (in Microsoft Excel for the Macintosh).
+Document\_text&nbsp;&nbsp;&nbsp;&nbsp;specifies the name of a workbook to save, such as SALES.XLS (in Microsoft Excel for Windows) or SALES (in Microsoft Excel for the Macintosh).
 You can include a full path in document\_text, such as C:\\EXCEL\\ANALYZE.XLS (in Microsoft Excel for Windows) or HARDDISK:FINANCIALS:ANALYZE (in Microsoft Excel for the Macintosh).

-Type\_num    is a number specifying the file format in which to save the workbook.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying the file format in which to save the workbook.

 <table>
 <tbody>